 Every state is different as to whether they mark the height of bridges or not.

-- However, the interstate bridges in some states are higher at 14’.
+- The interstate bridges in some states are higher at 14’.

-- And a few states allow loads up to 15’ to run their highways.
+- A few states allow loads up to 15’ to run their highways.